Sign Up Never miss our goings-on. Sign up for our email.

 Yates Mckee is an art critic who lives in New York, NY.
 His work on art, politics, and ecology has appeared in October, The Nation, Waging Nonviolence, South Atlantic Quarterly, and more.
 He has worked with groups including Arts and Labor, Strike Debt, GULF, and Flood Wall Street.
 He is... go to artist page

-From http://www.publicgreen.com/projects/ "Lize Mogel is an interdisciplinary artist who works with the interstices between art and cultural geography.
+From https://www.publicgreen.com/projects/ "Lize Mogel is an interdisciplinary artist who works with the interstices between art and cultural geography.
 She creates and disseminates counter-cartography maps and mappings that produce new understandings of social and political issues.
-Her work connects the real history and collective imaginary about specific places to larger narratives of... go to artist page
+Her work connects the real history and collective imaginary about specific places to larger narratives... go to artist page

-Member of Ohio University School of Art Critical Regionalism Initiative From http://jasonnein.com/home.html "In my videos a performers weight, endurance, strength, and balance are brought into concert with the flexibility of a tree branch, the viscosity of a patch of creek mud, or the movement of a pontoon dock bobbing in lake water.... go to artist page
+Member of Ohio University School of Art Critical Regionalism Initiative From https://jasonnein.com/home.html "In my videos a performers weight, endurance, strength, and balance are brought into concert with the flexibility of a tree branch, the viscosity of a patch of creek mud, or the movement of a pontoon dock bobbing in... go to artist page

 Claire Pentecost has exhibited at Drawing Center, New York; Whitney Museum of American Art, New York, Center for Creative Photography, Tucson; Kunstverein, Munich; Fundacion CELARG, Venezuela; American Fine Art Gallery, New York; Jean Albano Gallery, Chicago, Corcoran Museum, Washington, D.C., Transmediale 05, Berlin.
 She received her BA from Smith College... go to artist page